 Athol Today — Two state parks are nearby.
 The 4,000 acre Farragut State Park is four miles east, and the 142 acres Round Lake State Park is about ten miles north.
 Two miles south is Silverwood Theme Park, the Northwest’s largest Theme park.
 This is a privately owned park and has over 70 rides, shows and attractions including four roller coasters and Boulder Beach Water Park.

 Governing Body Format — The City is governed by a mayoral/council form of government with four City Council Members and a Mayor, all of which are elected to 4 year terms.
 This body will assume the responsibility for the implementation and adoption of this plan.
 The Mayor oversees the day-to-day operations of the City.
 Services provided by the City include Public Services including Public Works, Cemetery, Road Maintenance, City Park & Playfields, and Water.
 The city employs 2-3 full-time positions, and utilizes a lot of volunteer and community service workers.

-Economy and Major Employers — Lakeland School and Merritt Lumber is the city’s largest employers.
+Economy and Major Employers — Lakeland School District, Idaho Forest Group, and Super 1 Foods are the city’s largest employers.
 Most residents commute to nearby larger cities to work and shop.
 There are approximately 25 plus smaller local businesses operating in the city.

 Education — Lakeland School District provides the public education in the city.
 Elementary students attend Athol Elementary.
 Middle and Senior high school students attend school about seven miles east in Spirit Lake.
 The closest institution for higher learning is North Idaho College in Coeur d’ Alene.